 Conclusion

 Scented candles have a noticeable effect on indoor pollution levels.
 In addition, a long-term effect over several hours can be demonstrated.
 This shows that the decorative objects are a source of pollutants.
-In addition to particulates, VOC and nitrogen dioxide, the fragrances they contain can impair health as well as performance and even cause or intensify allergies.
-With an air meter like the air-Q you can detect the pollutants in your rooms and find out when limit values are exceeded.
-Thanks to the intuitive LED traffic light and the detailed evaluations, you will know when it is time for an air exchange in the room and which air pollutants are floating in the air.
+Besides particulates, VOCs and nitrogen dioxide, the fragrances they contain can impair health and performance and even cause or increase allergies.
+With an air measuring device such as the air-Q, you can detect the pollutants in your rooms and find out when limit values are exceeded.
+Thanks to the intuitive LED traffic light and the detailed evaluations, you can find out when it is time to change the air in the room and which air pollutants are floating in the air.